 Freezing orders: A practical guidePrint publication

 The UK courts have recently clarified several important principles which will be crucial for claimants in those cases where there is any risk of defendants dissipating assets prior to enforcement of a judgment.
-Walker Morris partners Gwendoline Davies and Andrew Beck review the recent cases and provide some practical advice.
+Walker Morris partner Gwendoline Davies reviews the recent cases and provides some practical advice.

 What is a freezing order?